• Skip to primary navigation

 • 1 cup drained diced tomatoes - Optional, add if you want a tomato-based stew

-• ½ teaspoon celery seed - skip if you don't have
+• ยฝ teaspoon celery seed - skip if you don't have

 trimmed and chopped chicken on red board

-• Cook on low for 8 hours or high for 4 hours.
+• Cook on low for 6-8 hours or high for 3-4 hours.
 Add peas 30 minutes before the end of cooking.
-Also, 1 tablespoon tapioca if you want thicker stew.
+It is done when the chicken reaches 165ยฐ and the potatoes are tender.

 Recipe Notes